Once the realm of overstuffed keywords, a shift has been occurring within search engine optimization standards.

-It wasn’t just about keywords, though.
+It was not just about keywords, though.
 The implementation of this algorithm was a game changer for Google’s organic search results.
-Google keyword searches didn’t just look at a single keyword on a web page anymore, or how much use the keyword got.
+Google searches did not just look at a single keyword on a web page anymore, or how much use the keyword got.

 It started, instead, to look at everything the page said and did.

-Latent Semantic Indexing Keywords are words similar to the keyword/topic of a web page or site, as they relate to the context of the content around them.
+Latent Semantic Related Keywords are words similar to the topic of a web page or site, as they relate to the context of the content around them.

 How Do LSI Keywords Work?

 It starts with the spiders.
 Lots and lots of spiders.
-And, no, this isn’t the beginning of a late-night Horror Film.
+And, no, this is not the beginning of a late-night Horror Film.